Possessive Pronouns – Guide, Examples & Practice

 • The decision was his to make.

-The use of double possessives or double genitives involves combining a possessive adjective or pronoun with the preposition “of” followed by another possessive form.
+The use of double possessives or double genitives involves combining the preposition “of” with a possessive pronoun or a possessive noun.
 It adds emphasis or specificity to expressions or possessions.

 Examples